top of page

 To reduce the risk factors associated with melanoma, it is essential to take preventive measures such as minimizing sun exposure during peak hours, wearing protective clothing and wide-brimmed hats, using sunscreen with a high SPF rating, and avoiding tanning beds altogether.
 Regular self-examinations and annual visits to dermatologists can aid in the early detection and timely treatment of any potential skin abnormalities.
 Following the recommendations of the USPSTF is crucial for prevention and early detection.

-Before going for a melanoma skin cancer screening test, avoiding wearing any makeup, nail polish, or other cosmetic products on the face or body is essential.
-These products can potentially interfere with the examination and make it difficult for healthcare providers to thoroughly assess the condition of your skin.
-By refraining from using these products prior to the screening recommended by the USPSTF, you allow for a clear and unobstructed view of your skin.
+Avoid wearing any makeup, nail polish, or other cosmetic products on your face or body before the screening.
+These products can interfere with the examination and make it difficult for our dermatologists to assess your skin's condition accurately.

 Conclusion: The Importance of Skin Cancer Screening